AlexanderParker/instruction-template-specification/README.md

           "type": "placeholder",
           "instructionType": "table",
           "config": {
-            "description": "Create a specs table for a gaming headset with frequency response, impedance, and connectivity", "format": "markdown",
+            "description": "Create a specs table for a ${productType} with frequency response, impedance, and connectivity", "format": "markdown",
             "columns": 2,
             "rows": 3